awsdocs/amazon-lumberyard-release-notes/archive/1.21/improvements-changes.md

   + CryAudioImplWwise

   If you made significant changes to the Lumberyard audio systems, there could be a potential impact on your game project.

+## Console variables<a name="cvar-improvements-changes-v1.21"></a>
+Added two new Console variables (CVars), e_LightQuality and e_LightVolumes.
+**e_LightQuality**
+Light detail quality.
+Controls whether lights are created or casts shadows based on the minimum spec level set in the light configuration.
+1: Creates or casts shadows from lights that have the minimum spec level set to low.
+2: Creates or casts shadows from lights that have the minimum spec level set to low or medium.
+3: Creates or casts shadows from lights that have the minimum spec level set to low, medium or high.
+4: Creates or casts shadows from lights that have the minimum spec level set to low, medium, high or very high.

+**e_LightVolumes**
+Allows deferred lighting for registered alpha blended geometry.
+0 = Off, 1 = Enabled, 2 = Enabled just for sun light.

+**Note:** Manually add these variables to any CVar groups you created.
+Otherwise dynamic lights may be turned off in your game.

 ## Graph Canvas<a name="graph-canvas-improvements-changes-v1.21"></a>